Lordbooker/linux-g13-driver/README.md

 use `make clean`
 and `make uninstall`

-this will delete the build-files, the driver an the UDEV-Rule.
+this will delete the build-files, the driver and the UDEV-Rule.

 ## How to use the driver and the GUI App